Parenting Great Kids Podcast - Episode 155

 DR. MEG & GUEST DR KEN CANFIELD (PART 2)

 Continuing their conversation on grandparenting, Dr. Meg and Dr. Canfield discuss generational synchrony – the unique relationship between grandparents and grandchildren.
 If a grandchild knows how their grandparent met their spouse, where they went to school, what they did for a living, and so forth, it helps with their identity formation and gives them a sense of belonging.
 Children seem to thrive when they have a generational connection with a grandparent, and grandparents have a special opportunity to teach and help shape their grandkids in a way that could benefit them throughout their lifetime.

 FROM THE PRODUCER

-Thanks for listening to Episode 155, THE HEART OF GRANDPARENTING, and for helping Dr. Meg’s parenting revolution reach more than SIX MILLION downloads!
-Subscribe, rate, and leave a review for us on iTunes!
+Thanks for listening to Episode #155, THE HEART OF GRANDPARENTING, and for helping Dr. Meg’s parenting revolution reach more than FIVE MILLION downloads!